 Checking out Lake Catherine State Park

 A visit to Lake Catherine State Park is always an adventurous option to head to when in Hot Springs.
 Arkansas has 52 state parks and this one became a state park in the 1930s.
 If you take a look around, you can still see the influence of this time period as the park was developed by the Civilian Conservation Corps (CCC).
 This organization was around in the 30s and 40s and one of their roles included building parks across the nation, including this one and others including the first state park in Arkansas.
-Their work can still be seen across the state and you can read more about their role and projects here.

 Depending on when you go to the park, you can find an outdoor and nature outlet to enjoy.
 The park is home to four trails, the most popular being a 2 mile loop trail called Falls Branch Trail.
 It is home to a seasonal waterfall and also a neat suspension bridge you can walk over.
 At the trailhead for this route, you can also find the starting point of two other trails including the 3.5 mile Horseshoe Mountain Trail and the 4.5 mile Dam Mountain Trail.
 A short and quick asphalt trail can also be found at the beginning of the park.
 This is called Slunger Creek Trail and is named after the creek the route passes by.
 The creek is famous for being home to the Ouachita streambed salamander, which is a rare and protected creature that can only be found at the park!